sebwylleman/fastApiTuto/README.md

 # fastSocial

-## FastAPI Social Media Backend Clone
+## FastAPI Social Media Backend

-A comprehensive FastAPI implementation replicating the backend functionality of a social media application.
+An API implementation replicating the backend functionality of a social media application.

 ## Features